Hyundai-Kia-Connect/kia_uvo/README.md

 ## Supported services

-These can be access by going to the developer menu followed by services.
+These can be access by going to the developer tools followed by actions.
+These can also be called via automation.

 - update: get latest **cached** vehicle data
 - force_update: this will make a call to your vehicle to get its latest data, do not overuse this!